How To Create An Ideal Customer Profile

 1. Customers With High Revenue Potential

-Targets, prospects, or customers with the highest revenue potential are obviously the most ideal for your business growth.
-What do they look like?
+Targets, prospects, or customers with the highest revenue potential are the most ideal for your business growth.
+What does this ABM ICP look like?

 2. Shorter Average Sales Cycles

 Given how long healthcare sales cycles last, this is an even more important attribute in healthcare than any other industry.
 This is more a wish than anything as it’s very hard to target based on this, but as you develop your strategy, take the time to consider what some organizations might buy faster than others.
 For example, when they have just acquired a new group of physicians, and there is an urgent need to integrate the organization.

 The size of an organization can sometimes be a factor too as we discuss next.

 3. Best-fit Industry Segment